 You can recompile kernel enabling “Collect scheduler statistics” in

-menuconfig, but happy Fedora users can just install
+make menuconfig, but happy Fedora users can just install

 dnf install kernel-debug kernel-debug-devel kernel-debug-debuginfo